Skip to content

 Session Insights

-agentsview can generate AI-powered summaries and analysis of your coding sessions using Claude, Codex, or Gemini.
-Click Insights in the header navigation bar to open the Insights page, where you can generate daily activity digests, multi-day summaries, and deeper analyses of your agent workflow patterns — scoped by project or across everything.
+AgentsView can generate AI-powered summaries and analysis of your coding sessions using Claude, Codex, Copilot, or Gemini.
+Click More → Insights in the header navigation to open the Insights page, where you can generate daily activity digests, multi-day summaries, and deeper analyses of your agent workflow patterns — scoped by project or across everything.

 See the Session Insights page for full documentation.